eisopux/checker-framework-vscode/README.md

 #### `checkerframework_org`

 This specifies from which Github organization to download the Checker Framework release.
-The default is `typetools`.
+The default is `eisop`.

 Sample setting:

 ```
-"checker-framework.checkerframework_org": "typetools"
+"checker-framework.checkerframework_org": "eisop"
 ```

 #### `checkerframework_repo`